 The session will look at the benefits and challenges of highlighting, measuring and addressing waste through a collaborative approach.
 The aim is to unlock financial and efficiency savings throughout the chain whilst reducing food waste and creating a more sustainable food industry in Ireland.
 Chris is a member of the ECR Community Shrink & OSA Group, a leading think-tank on Shrink & OSA.
 Chris will outline why Irish companies should attend their next meeting in Dublin.

-Mark will discuss emerging trends associated with the digital supply chain illustrating how leading companies are deploying digital solutions to drive supply chain performance & improvement.
+Owen will discuss emerging trends associated with the digital supply chain illustrating how leading companies are deploying digital solutions to drive supply chain performance & improvement.

 Listen to the views & predictions from leading practitioners